End Times: Introduction

 - Some other passages appear to teach about a time that sounds like the millennium (Psalm 72:8-14; Isaiah 11:2-9; 65:20; Zechariah 14:6-21; 1 Corinthians 15:24; Revelation 2:27; 12:5; 19:15).

 - Revelation 20:4-6 clearly teaches that there are two resurrections, not just one.
 It teaches a first resurrection, and then that the rest of the dead will come to life at the end of a thousand years.
 These resurrections both appear to be physical resurrections.
-The passages amillennialists claim to support the view that there is only one resurrection do not exclude the idea of two resurrections.
+The passages that amillennialists use to support the idea of one resurrection do not rule out the possibility of two resurrections.
 In fact, John 5:28-29 hints at the idea of two resurrections.

-- The imagery of throwing Satan into a pit and shutting it and sealing it over (Revelation 20:2-3) suggests more than the binding mentioned in the other passages.
+- The imagery of throwing Satan into a sealed pit (Revelation 20:2-3) implies more than just binding him as described elsewhere.
 Satan still obviously has influence on the earth.
 He “prowls around like a roaring lion, seeking someone to devour” (1 Peter 5:8; see also Acts 5:3; 1 Corinthians 10:20; 2 Corinthians 4:4; Ephesians 6:12; 1 John 4:3; 5:19).

-- While Revelation is a symbolic book, we do not have enough evidence to conclude that the “thousand years” of Revelation 20 is symbolic.
+- Revelation is symbolic, but there's not enough evidence to say that the "thousand years" in Revelation 20 is also symbolic.

 - Revelation 20 appears to teach that not all major events will take place at once.
 There will be two resurrections and two judgments.